sesam-io/jdbc-datasource-template/README.rst

   TCP server running at tcp://10.4.100.12:9101 (others can connect) Web Console server running at http://10.4.100.12:8082 (only local connections)

-Next open the H2 Web Console.
+Next, open the H2 Web Console.
 See actual link above.
 Enter the data provided below, but make sure that the IP is the one of your own computer.

 .. image:: images/h2-login.png
     :width: 800px